-The Transformation of American Child and Perinatal Protection
+The Expansion of American Child and Perinatal Protection

-In a paper recently published at the American Journal of Sociology, I examine how New York religious schools that defy state curricular requirements still receive millions of dollars in taxpayer funding and special accommodations for state-funded services.
-Moving beyond theories of weak governance, I show how school advocates draw from a toolkit of conflicting cultural elements to construct three flexible and interactive sets of legitimizing tactics that position them as deserving of state support: compliance markers, category conflation, and discursive resonance.
-In this case, driven by irreconcilable notions of the best interests of children, advocates build on culturally resonant conceptions of equality and educational competency to legitimize groups for whom non-compliance is a norm, not a deviation.
+New York Hasidic schools’ unorthodox educational practices have aroused significant controversy.
+In a paper recently published at the American Journal of Sociology, I examine how religious schools that defy state curricular requirements still receive millions of dollars in taxpayer funding and special accommodations for state-funded services in New York.
+Nonconforming organizations, whose core values and practices conflict with dominant regulatory norms, often struggle to establish the legitimacy required to claim state resources.
+Current scholarship focuses on specific tactics that organizational advocates use to hide or normalize stigmatized status, but this limited tactical repertoire does not explain how advocates adapt their advocacy process to constantly shifting political and administrative conditions.
+This article provides an alternative explanation, showing how school advocates construct a multilevel tool kit of three flexible legitimizing tactics that position them as deserving of state support: compliance markers, category conflation, and discursive resonance.
+Driven by irreconcilable notions of the best interests of children, advocates build on culturally resonant conceptions of equality and educational competency to legitimize groups for whom non-compliance is a norm, not a deviation.
 The recursive process of developing legitimation tools gradually reshapes long-standing practices of both the regulated schools and the regulators.
 This framing maps out the tactics that shape contested meanings of compliance in a complex regulatory field, while shedding light on how the legitimation of alternative views and practices shapes contemporary American governance.

 Making Sense of Data